spring-projects/spring-integration-samples/dsl/si4demo/README.md

 #Spring Integration 4.0/4.1 Java Config/DSL Demo

-This sample is the demo used in the [Spring Integration 4.0 Webinar](https://spring.io/blog/2014/05/15/webinar-replay-spring-integration-4-0-the-new-frontier)
+This sample is the demo used in the [Spring Integration 4.0 Webinar](https://spring.io/blog/2014/05/15/webinar-replay-spring-integration-4-0-the-new-frontier) and SpringOne/2GX 2014.

-There are two demo applications:
+There are two demo applications from the webinar:

 __org.springframework.integration.samples.javaconfig.annotations.Application__ is a Spring Boot application using Spring Integration 4.0 Java configuration features.